 Trail Blazer, UF Scholar Trail Blazer Plan (1 month minimum)

 Has a level of maternity coverage.
 J1 must be ensure also.
 With a six month waiting period for any Pre-Existing Conditions.
-May cover J2 dependents alone ONLY under the Patriot Plan ( 1 month minimum).
+May cover J2 dependents alone ONLY under the Patriot Exchange (1 month minimum).

 |PSI - Professional Service, Inc.|

 Gold and Diamond (1 month minimum.
 Must be purchased online)